-Don’t look at value from the perspective of the sport shoes you manufacture, the cars you sell, or the accounting services you offer.
-Instead, build your unique story around honoring great athletes, helping things move forward or building small business heroes.
-Even though Nike sells sneakers, when you think about their brand you think of great athleticism, courage, victory, and celebrity endorsement.
+Don’t look at value from the perspective of the sports shoes you manufacture, the cars you sell, or the accounting services you offer.
+Instead, build your unique story around honoring great athletes, helping things move forward, or building small business heroes.
+Even though Nike sells sneakers when you think about their brand you think of great athleticism, courage, victory, and celebrity endorsement.

 So what does your brand believe in?
 Get inspired.
 Dig deep.
 "The people who are crazy enough to think they can change the world, are the once who do” (Steve Jobs)

 Culture: What makes you unique?
 If your brand was an animal, what animal would it be?
 What is the exclusive experience you offer?

 Community: Learn the language of your customer base and interact with them in those same terms.